qingxiang-jia/full-cloud-pinyin/README.md

 So instead of running CMake directly, using commands in `task.sh` is probably easier.
 In particular, in `fcpinyin/`

 - `./task.sh gen-lib` to compile the Rust code into a statically linked object file
-- `./task.sh gen-cxx` to generate header files for that object file using CXX
+- `./task.sh gen-cxx` to generate header files for that object file using CXX.
+You need a copy of cxxbridge.
+I built it from source [here](https://github.com/dtolnay/cxx/tree/master/gen/cmd).

 In `fcitx5/`,